Quarkus Temporal

 15S

-Set a unique identifier for this worker.
-The identifier should be stable with respect to the code the worker uses for workflows, activities, and interceptors.
-For more information see: TODO: Doc link A Build Id must be set if useBuildIdForVersioning is set true.
-Defaults to the latest commit id
+Assigns a unique identifier to this worker.
+The identifier must remain consistent with the code the worker utilizes for workflows, activities, and interceptors.
+For further details, refer to: Temporal Build ID.
+A Build ID is required if useBuildIdForVersioning is set to true.
+By default, the latest Git commit ID is used.

 Environment variable: QUARKUS_TEMPORAL_WORKER_BUILD_ID